 Here are some common issues you might come across:

-- Your firewall may block Blazemeter's engines from reaching your application server.
-Review our guide on Load Testing Behind Your Corporate Firewall for some solutions.
+1. Your firewall may block BlazeMeter's engines from reaching your application server.
+For more information, see Load Testing Behind Your Corporate Firewall.

-- Make sure all of your test files (CSVs, JARs, JSON, user.properties, etc.) are uploaded to the test.
-(Refer to our guide on Uploading Files & Shared Folders for more details.)
+2. Make sure all of your test files (CSVs, JARs, JSON, user.properties, etc.) are uploaded to the test.
+For more information, see Uploading Files & Shared Folders.

-- Make sure you didn't use any paths with your filenames.
+3. Make sure you didn't use any paths with your file names.

-WARNING!
-If you do not upload all files used by your test script, or if you do not remove local paths from your file references, the test may fail to start, and may hang indefinitely while Blazemeter searches for a file location that doesn't exist.
+Important: If you do not upload all files used by your test script, or if you do not remove local paths from your file references, the test may fail to start, and may hang indefinitely while BlazeMeter searches for a file location that doesn't exist.

-You should also check the Engine Health Report to see how much memory & CPU was used, which is key to the next step.
+You should also check the Engine Health Report to see how much memory and CPU was used, which is key to the next step.

 Step 4: Determine Users per Engine